ministryofjustice/moj-frontend/docs/components/interruption-card.md

 - a heading
 - paragraph content (with bullets but no other styling)
-- a button (or link) to continue
+- 1 button (or link) to continue
-- a button (or link) to go back
+- 1 button (or link) to go back

+The only button that can be used is the [GOV.UK Design System button on a dark background](https://design-system.service.gov.uk/components/button/#buttons-on-dark-backgrounds).

-Do not add form elements (such as radio buttons) to it, as this is not accessible.
+Do not add form elements (such as radio buttons).
+This is not accessible because the  will mean that a red error message will appear on thr blue is not accessible because the .

 There’s not enough research to determine whether images should be included in interruption cards.
 There's [GOV.UK Design System guidance on images](https://design-system.service.gov.uk/styles/images/).